How to Become a CRNA: from High School to a CRNA Program

-If you’re anything like me you’ve known you wanted to be a Certified Registered Nurse Anesthetist (CRNA) since you were in high school.
+If you’re anything like me, you’ve known you wanted to be a Certified Registered Nurse Anesthetist (CRNA) since you were in high school.
 If you’re anything like most people, you didn’t know until much later (or maybe still don’t know!).
 Wherever you are in your career path, however, it’s never too late to pursue the dreams that you have.

-If you’re in High School…
+If You’re Still in High School

 At this stage, it’s important to build a strong science and math background.
 Taking classes like AP Biology, AP Chemistry, Statistics, and Anatomy & Physiology will help to prepare you for your undergraduate nursing program as well as your future CRNA graduate program.
 Other helpful classes include Advanced English, Physics, Spanish, and Pre-Calculus as these courses will come in handy as a college applicant, during your nursing career, in preparation for the GRE, and in CRNA school.

 Some high school students attend school over the summer to become an Emergency Medical Technician (EMT).
-Research your local squad and the requirements for becoming an EMT – it may be possible to fit this into your plan and working as an EMT provides early exposure to many aspects of nursing.
+Research your local squad and the requirements for becoming an EMT – it may be possible to fit this into your plan, and working as an EMT provides early exposure to many aspects of nursing.

 Team sports and part-time jobs are always valuable.
 If you have time, consider a healthcare related club at school, volunteer at your local hospital, and/or shadow some RNs, CRNAs, and anesthesiologists – you may meet people that will allow you to shadow them later on in college, so do not fret about doing this in high school if the opportunity does not present itself.
 You can be a medical assistant or scribe, a dental assistant, a medical receptionist, an optometry assistant, etc.